mdnehal01/readme/README.md

 # readme

-### To run the server Open the project's location in the COMMAND PROMPT and start the server.
+### Step 1: Save the project ZIP on your Desktop
+### Step 2: Open Command Prompt or Terminal(For Ubuntu) and change Directory to the Folder where whole project is stored

 ```bash
 nodemon app.js